 From the early days of running the business, I recognized that a jar was not only the best container for my formula, it was also a significant differentiator for the brand.
 It was unusual to find deodorant in any form other than a stick, and while the jar confused and surprised people at first, it also got their attention.
-The jars made us recognizable; they distinguished us from the sea of options; and they were a selling point.
+The jars made us recognizable; they distinguished us from the sea of options, and they were a selling point.
 Plus, the sustainability and aesthetic appeal of the glass had always been a benefit.

-From Day 1, the customers wanted a stick version.
+All that said, from day one, the customers wanted a stick version.
 I knew some jar loyalists would convert to the stick if offered, and that it would expand our market significantly, reaching people who just didn’t want to use their hands or add extra time to their routine while trying to rush out the door in the morning.
 Knowing I’d reach more people with a stick version, I could be true to my intention (sharing Schmidt’s widely) and flexible in my approach (open to a new formula and form).

 There was just one problem.
 I’d been trying to formulate a stick version for years and hadn’t been able to nail the formula.
-I continued to put it off to focus on other (easier) priorities, but now that the brand had so much momentum, it was time to take the challenge head on.
-It was an enormous undertaking to reformulate my perfectly-crafted recipe to give it the consistency necessary for a stick, while being effective like the jar formula and using only natural ingredients.
-Most traditional deodorants contain synthetic additives like propylene glycol, an ingredient that facilitates glide, which I’d never use.
+I continued to put it off to focus on other (easier) priorities, but now that the brand had so much momentum, it was time to take the challenge head-on.
+It was an enormous undertaking to reformulate my perfectly crafted recipe to give it the consistency necessary for a stick, while being effective like the jar formula, and using only natural ingredients.
+Most traditional deodorants contain synthetic additives like propylene glycol, (an ingredient that facilitates glide) which I’d never use.
 Unwilling to adjust my standards, I had to find my own way.

 In early 2015, I returned to my “mad scientist” days of formulating at home.
-I worked from my kitchen where it was easiest to make countless iterations in small batches; at the warehouse, our equipment was dedicated to larger-scale manufacturing.
+I worked from my kitchen where it was easiest to make countless iterations in small batches (at the warehouse, our equipment was dedicated to larger-scale manufacturing).
 The task at hand required a change in the ratio of ingredients, as well as the introduction of new ones in order to achieve an effective glide.
-It was a painstaking process of isolating one variable at a time, making the batch, testing various hold times, and then waiting to see how the final product came together (Too dry?
+It was a painstaking process of isolating one variable at a time, making the batch, testing various hold times, and then waiting to see how the final product came together (Was it too dry?
 Too hard?
 Too grainy?
-Too soft?), and then how it performed.
-I tried many ingredients I didn’t end up using—aloe, witch hazel, a variety of clays, milk of magnesia.
+Too soft?), and then how it performed on humans.
+I tried many ingredients I didn’t end up using—aloe, witch hazel, a variety of clays, and milk of magnesia.
 With each batch, I analyzed and drew conclusions about how an ingredient or process impacted the formula.
-It had to be perfect: this time I wouldn’t have the luxury of taking a handful of products to the farmers market for feedback, then tweaking it; I’d (hopefully) be shipping thousands to customers and retailers nationwide.
+It had to be perfect—this time I wouldn’t have the luxury of taking a handful of products to the farmers market for feedback, then tweaking it; I’d (hopefully) be immediately shipping thousands to customers and retailers nationwide.

 I created countless iterations, slowly getting closer.
-Multiple times I thought I’d pulled it off, but after the product had a couple days to settle, some formulations would dry out or become crumbly or mushy, meaning it wasn’t shelf-stable and certainly wouldn’t function properly.
+Multiple times I thought I’d pulled it off, but after the product had a couple days to settle, some formulations would dry out or become crumbly or mushy, meaning it wasn’t shelf stable and certainly wouldn’t function properly.
 At one point, I called a chemist for help.
 She explained that a smooth texture would be difficult to create, as the baking soda and arrowroot powders have a tendency to want to clump back together.

 “How can I fix that?”
 I asked.